EvgeniyLyakhov/interview-task/README.md

 ### Details page

-- Page should present single of card.
+- Page should present single card.
 - The card should contain the following information:
   - Line 1: The title of the card.
   - Line 2: The status of the card.